Scarab with the goddess Neit

 On view at The Met Fifth Avenue in Gallery 130

-Neith is the main goddess of Lower Egypt, with a major cult center in the Delta site Sais.
+Neit is the main goddess of Lower Egypt, with a major cult center in the Delta site Sais.
 She was worshipped as a hunting and warrior goddess (hence her symbol, two crossing bows) and as a mother goddess.
-Here, Neith is represented standing, wearing a knee-length dress and the Red Crown of Lower Egypt, while she holds a long papyrus stem in her left hand.
+Here, Neit is represented standing, wearing a knee-length dress and the Red Crown of Lower Egypt, while she holds a long papyrus stem in her left hand.
 The accompanying hieroglyphs form one of her divine epithets, the Great Lady.

 The back of the scarab shows no indications for the wings of the beetle, but two small papyrus stems are engraved on the sides.

-Scarab with the goddess Neith, Faience
+Scarab with the goddess Neit, Faience

 This image cannot be enlarged, viewed at full screen, or downloaded.